 Regional Differences: Often professional attire has a different definition based on geography.
 The above guide is geared toward the Providence and Boston markets.
 If you are interviewing or networking in other parts of the country, it may be best to ask a local resource, such as an alum.
 An example of a regional difference is that in the southern United States, it is expected that those wearing skirts or dresses wear nylons.

 Important Notes for Orientation: For employer visits on Friday, some walking may be required.
-Women can change out of their professional shoes into a more comfortable pair for walking.
-If you are bringing a bag to accommodate for this, make sure it is a professional tote.
+If you want to change into a more comfortable pair of shoes for walking, bring a bag to accommodate for this, and make sure it is a professional tote.
 You can wear the same suit on Friday that you wore to the Welcome Program on Wednesday evening.